 Do you love Jazz?
 Preservation Hall is the jazz venue to experience some of the best Jazz musicians performing.
 This intimate classic spot is a favorite.
 The entire experience will take you back in time.
 It will be the best jazz performance you’ll see during your trip.

 Reservations are required in advance.
 It’s a small space with limited seating, so they limit the audience.
 No bathrooms are available.

 You can’t visit New Orleans without spending time in the French Quarter.
-It’s like visiting Europe but in the US.
-The history is fascinating, the architecture is beautiful, and the food is out of this world.
+It’s almost like visiting a charming European city but in the US.
+The history and architecture are fascinating, and the food is out of this world.
 You will love your time in the French Quarter.